Official Site Links

 Whisenhunt played tight end as a walk-on at Georgia Tech from 1980-84 and earned All-ACC honors as a senior.
 In 1985, the Atlanta Falcons drafted him in 12th round and he played nine seasons in the NFL, including four with the Falcons (1985-88), two with the Washington Redskins (1989-90) and three with the New York Jets (1991-93).
 He played in 74 games during his career and caught 62 passes for 601 yards and six touchdowns.

 A native of Augusta, Ga., Whisenhunt (age 51) is an avid and accomplished golfer.
 He and his wife, Alice, have two children – son, Kenneth, and daughter, Mary Ashley.

-Tennessee Titans running back Bishop Sankey rushes up the middle for his first career touchdown.
+Titans running back Bishop Sankey goes the distance for a 41-yard TD.

 Titans Justin Staples picks off Chargers quarterback Mike Bercovici.